 - Do not try to get closer to the bear

 - If the bear does not get closer to you, slowly back away, talking to the bear in a quiet, monotone voice.
-Do not scream, turn your back on the bear, run or kneel down.
+Do not scream, turn your back on the bear, run or kneel.

-- If the bear keeps advancing, and is getting close, stand your ground.
-Use your bear pepper spray (if the bear is within seven metres) or anything else you can find or use to threaten or distract the bear
+- If the bear keeps advancing and is getting close, stand your ground.
+Use your bear pepper spray (if the bear is within seven meters) or anything else you can find or use to threaten or distract the bear.

-- Do not run or climb a tree” –Wise About Bears
+- Do not run or climb a tree

 Mountain lions are regarded as the fiercest predators on this list, but again, the odds of running into one are beyond low.
-Parks and Wildlife states that there have been less than a dozen fatalities in North America in more than 100 years.
+Parks and Wildlife state that there have been less than a dozen fatalities in North America in more than 100-years.
 But in case you do run into one, here’s what to do:

 - Instead: Maintain eye contact.
 Stand tall.
 Look bigger by opening your coat or raising your arms.
 Slowly wave your arms and speak firmly.
 Throw items at the lion if necessary.
 Give the cat room and time to move on.

 - In the rare event of an attack, fight back.
-Most people succeed in driving the mountain lion away.” –Mountain Lion Foundation
+Most people succeed in driving the mountain lion away.

 Moose are the unlikely culprit on this list, but they are fiercely territorial and protective of their young.
 Those big antlers don’t look so pretty when they are reared into your ass… So, avoid it by following these tips:

 - According to Colorado Parks and Wildlife, dogs are frequently to blame for moose incidents.
-In 2013, 11 out of 13 injuries were reported with dogs nearby.
+In 2013, eleven out of thirteen injuries were reported with dogs nearby.
 So, keep Fido in sight and on a leash.

-- If a moose does begin to charge, run as fast as you can and try to put a large object between you such as a boulder, car or tree”- Colorado Parks and Wildlife.
+- If a moose does begin to charge, run as fast as you can and try to put a large object between you, such as a boulder, car, or tree